logichub/brande-help-center/section-7-agency/set-up-agency-workspace.md

 # Set Up an Agency Workspace

-To unlock the Agency Plan's multi-brand capabilities, you need to configure your workspace for team collaboration and multi-client content delivery.
+To unlock the Agency Plan's multi-brand capabilities, configure your workspace for team collaboration and multi-client content delivery.

-[NEEDS REVIEW: exact agency workspace setup flow - may involve creating brands for each client, configuring Brand DNA per client]
+In Brande.ai, an agency workspace is built one brand at a time — each client is its own brand record, with its own Brand DNA, voices, reference materials, and integrations.
+There is no separate agency-level configuration object; instead, the same `/onboard` wizard is reused for every brand you create.

 ## Prerequisites